 Popular Skills for Exhibit Designer

-Exhibit Designers report using a diverse set of skills on the job.
-Most notably, skills in autodesk autocad, Computer Aided Design, Adobe Photoshop, and Graphic Design are correlated to pay that is above average.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in autodesk autocad, Computer Aided Design, Graphic Design, and 3D Rendering are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Adobe Illustrator.
-The majority of those who know 3D Rendering also know Graphic Design and Adobe Illustrator.
+Most people experienced in 3D Rendering also know Graphic Design and Adobe Illustrator.
 It is often found that people who know Adobe Photoshop are also skilled in Adobe Illustrator and Graphic Design.

 Pay by Experience Level for Exhibit Designer